 There are many different types of non-Hodgkin lymphoma.
 Recent advances in classifying the different types should help scientists better understand each type, and what their different risk factors might be.

-Each year in New York State, almost 2,500 men and 2,200 women are diagnosed with non-Hodgkin lymphoma.
-About 700 men and 600 women in New York die from this disease each year.
+Each year in New York State, about 2,500 men and 2,200 women are diagnosed with non-Hodgkin lymphoma.
+Almost 700 men and almost 600 women in New York die from this disease each year.
 Non-Hodgkin lymphoma is the fifth most frequently diagnosed cancer, excluding skin cancer, among men and the sixth among women.

 Who gets non-Hodgkin lymphoma?